 Since mid-June, over 50 civilians, many of them teenagers, have been killed in clashes between stone-pelting protesters and police in the streets of Srinagar and other towns in Kashmir.
 This could pose a serious threat to peace in South Asia.
 India needs to address both the domestic alienation in Kashmir and its 60-year-old dispute with Pakistan over Kashmir’s future, issues it has rarely before tried to deal with at the same time.
 The United States can play a useful but very limited role in this dangerous drama.

-Originally published in the Center for Strategic & International Studies‘ South Asia Monitor on January 1, 2001.
+Originally published August 20, 2010 by the Center for Strategic and International Studies in Commentary.
 Read the entire article.